June 13, 2022| By

 Skip to recipe

-Chocolate Pound Cake with Peanut Butter Glaze is an elevated version of the classic dessert with a moist, tender texture and delicious icing.
-Indulge in this chocolatey peanut butter treat that will have everyone clamoring for another slice!
+This Chocolate Pound Cake with Sour Cream is an elevated version of the classic pound dessert with a moist, tender texture and delicious chocolate ganache glaze.
+Indulge in this chocolatey treat that will have everyone clamoring for another slice!

 Chocolate Pound Cake Ingredients